-The cheese selection at Summer Lodge Country House Hotel, Restaurant and Spa is famous – not least because, with no less than 27 varieties, it is served on a trolley instead of a board.
+The cheese selection at Summer Lodge Country House Hotel and Restaurant is famous – not least because, with no less than 27 varieties, it is served on a trolley instead of a board.
 All but one of the cheeses are produced by farms in the South West of England, not far from the Dorset hotel.
 Here, Executive Chef Steve Titman gives an insight into ten of his favourites, while Summer Lodge’s celebrated Sommelier Eric Zweibel suggests three unusual wines to accompany them.

 Made on the banks of the Dart Estuary, Sharpham is an unpasteurised Coulommiers-type cheese.
 Salt, starter cultures and vegetarian rennet are the only additions to fresh Jersey cow’s milk, and the result is a Devonshire take on Brie – a creamy marvel that ranks with the best!

 This new sheep’s cheese, crafted by Bagborough Farm in Somerset, is moulded into a truncated pyramid shape.
 Dusted with a faint coating of ash, the soft cheese has a silky texture and a delicious melting quality.

 Produced using unpasteurised cow’s milk by Mike Davies of Woodbridge farm in Sturminster Newton, this is Dorset’s most renowned cheese.
 A lovely light, crumbly and savoury blue – like a milder form of Stilton, but lower in fat and with a longer-lasting taste.

 An organic, vegetarian and mould-ripened Brie, the Susan is made with milk from the Jersey cows on a farm near Bruton, Somerset.
 It is a rich, creamy soft cheese and is rolled in crushed peppercorns to produce a delightful tangy crunch.

 Wyfe of Bath